 About Hamburg

-The Free and Hanseatic City of Hamburg is located in the northern German lowlands on the lower reaches of the Elbe, around 100 kilometres from the mouth of the Elbe into the North Sea.
-After Berlin, Hamburg is the second largest German city with almost 1.9 million inhabitants on an area of 755.3 square kilometres.
-The city-state of Hamburg is one of the 16 federal states of the Federal Republic of Germany.
+The Free and Hanseatic City of Hamburg is located in northern German, in the lowlands along the lower reaches of the Elbe River, approximately 100 kilometres from where the river flows into the North Sea.
+After Berlin, Hamburg is Germany's second-largest city, with nearly 1.9 million residents and a total area of 755.3 square kilometres.
+It is one of the 16 federal states of the Federal Republic of Germany.

-The world is at home in Hamburg.
-For centuries, trade and seafaring have characterised the cosmopolitan climate of this city.
-Today, over 32,000 trading companies make Hamburg Germany's leading centre for foreign trade.
-The connection with China is particularly close: more than 500 Chinese companies have settled here, making Hamburg the most important China centre in Europe.
+The World Lives in Hamburg.
+For centuries, Hamburg has been shaped by trade and maritime activity, contributing to its open-minded and cosmopolitan character.
+Today, over 32.000 trading companies make Hamburg Germany's top location for international business.
+Its ties with China are particularly strong: more than 500 Chinese companies are based here, making Hamburg the most important Chinese business hub in Europe.

-Hamburg cultivates its international relations through a broad network of city partnerships and cooperation programs.
-These partnerships promote cultural exchange and dialogue on many levels.
-The first city partnership was concluded with St. Petersburg in 1957 (currently dormant), followed by Marseille in 1958, Shanghai, Osaka and León between 1986 and 1989 and Chicago in 1994.
-The most recent twinning agreement is with Dar-es-Salaam.
+A City of Global Connections.
+Hamburg maintains international relations through a broad network of city partnerships and cooperation agreements.
+These promote cultural exchange and dialogue on many levels.
+The city's first twinning agreement was signed with St. Petersburg in 1957 (currently dormant), followed by Marseille (1958), Shanghai, Osaka and León (1986-1989) and Chicago (1994).
+The most recent partnership is with Dar es Salaam.

 More: